 Colorado Residents Living on Campus - Tuition, fees, books, and supplies will cost approximately $4,600 per year.
 Room and board will cost from $5,980-$6,716 per year.
 Personal expenses will average about $700 per year.
 Total cost is approximately $11,000.
 Some students will require less than this amount while others will require more.
 Travel expenses to and from home are not included in these estimates.

 Out-of-State Residents Living On Campus - By simply adding $3,200 to the figure for Colorado Residents, the estimate for out-of-state students is fairly accurate.
 Total cost is approximately $14,200.

 Private Homes - Sophomore students and/or students over 21 years of age may choose to rent a room in a private home.
 Apartments will generally average $450 per month per student.

 Commuter - The full-time commuting student will spend approximately $4,500 per year for tuition, fees, books, and supplies.
 Personal expenses and commuting expenses must be added to this figure.

 Printing - Otero Junior College utilizes a software product called PaperCut, to monitor printer and paper usage.
 At the beginning of each semester, all students will be allotted a $25.00 allowance printing privilege which equates to 250 pages of printing at 10 cents a page.
-Should the student find they need to print more than the maximum of 250 pages, they will be required to purchase PaperCut Print Cards at Student Services.
+Should the student find they need to print more than the maximum of 250 pages, they will be required to purchase PaperCut Print Cards at Student Affairs.
 PaperCut Print Cards are valued at $10.00 each for 100 pages of printing, are non-refundable, and will expire at the end of each semester.
 Students will be responsible for monitoring their individual printing privileges and managing their own accounts.
-Additional information on PaperCut can be found at http://www.ojc.edu/currentstudents/resources/ or visit the OJC Student Services Center.
+Additional information on PaperCut can be found at http://www.ojc.edu/currentstudents/resources/ or visit the OJC Office of Student Affairs.